 Mango Salsa

 While the shrimp are the star of this dish, the mango salsa takes it to the next level.
-You will want to use fresh ingredients for the best mango salsa.
-Our fresh habanero mango salsa recipe includes mangos, cucumbers, purple onion, habanero, red peppers, cilantro, fresh lime juice, and spices.
-It is light, refreshing, and not too spicy but adds a tangy freshness to the tacos.
+For the best mango salsa, use fresh ingredients.
+Our fresh habanero mango salsa recipe features mangos, cucumbers, purple onions, habaneros, red peppers, cilantro, fresh lime juice, and spices.
+It is light, refreshing, and not too spicy, but it adds a tangy freshness to the tacos.

 How to Make Shrimp Tacos with Mango Salsa